• Our Wander

 Quick tips we learnt from our Fukuoka trip:

-1. Many stores close early.
+1. Retail stores close early.
 For example, the Uniqlo in Mina Tenjin closes at 8PM.
+Plan you shopping time.
 Google Maps’ business hours are reliable.

 2. Tax-free shopping.
-Many shops offer tax-free shopping, with tax-free signages, when you spend at least Β₯5,500 in a single transaction.
-You must present your physical passport at the counter, and in some cases, items must be packed in a tax-free bag (with a nominal bag fee).
-These items are not intended for use while you are in Japan.
+Many shops, displaying tax-free signs, offer tax-free shopping when you spend at least Β₯5,500 in a single transaction.
+You must present your physical passport at the counter.
+In some cases, items must be packed in a tax-free bag (with a nominal bag fee).
+These items are not to be used while you are in Japan.

 3. Take airport bus.
 We prefer the airport bus service from FUK International Terminal to Hakata (East Side) at only Β₯310 (only contactless payments, no cash).
 This saves us the effort and time compared to taking the free airport shuttle service to get to the Domestic Terminal where the subway station is.

-4. Subway Daily Max Limit.
+4. Subway daily limit.
 Fukuoka subway is the best way to get around and has a daily max limit of Β₯640.
 Great value when you’ve planned a full day of exploration at Fukuoka.
 Tap-to-Pay is accepted (eg. Apple Pay, Google Pay, Visa, Mastercard, AMEX, etc.).
-Wise worked seamlessly here.
+You can even buy Fukuoka Subway pass at a cheaper price at Agoda.

-5. Cash is still King.
+5. Cash is still king in Kyushu.
 Many places in Fukuoka accept contactless payments.
 But this is not the case for the rest of Kyushu.
 We ran out of cash and had to withdrawal money from a 7-11 ATM that charged Β₯110 for every Β₯10k, the cheapest we found.
 Thankfully, Wise allows use to withdraw up to S$350/m for free!

 πŸ‘‰πŸ» Apply for your free Wise account and save on FX fees!